zhufuyi/sponge_doc/en/learn-about-sponge.md

 #### **⓵Create web service based on sql**

-`⓵Create web service based on sql` is a traditional web service that uses MySQL as its data storage.
+`⓵Create web service based on sql` is a complete web back-end service that includes data storage.
 It includes complete functionality from development to deployment and provides standardized CRUD API interfaces.

-**Use Case:** Projects that use MySQL as their data storage and involve mostly standardized CRUD interfaces, such as admin panel projects.
+**Use Case:** The vast majority of api interfaces are web projects with standardised CRUD interfaces, such as admin panel projects.

 **Features:**

+- Support databases mysql, postgresql, tidb, sqlite.
 - You can run and use it without writing any Go code; just connect to the MySQL database.
 It generates complete project code, including standardized CRUD API interfaces, ready to use out of the box.
 - It supports batch addition of standardized CRUD API interfaces, and the generated code seamlessly integrates into the project code.
 - Custom API interfaces are also supported, but you need to manually write the complete API interface code, similar to traditional web development.